Institutional Counterintelligence Analysis (ICA)

 Adversarial Configurations

-The central analytical concept of Institutional Counterintelligence Analysis is the notion of the adversarial configuration.
+The central analytical concept of Institutional Counterintelligence Analysis (ICA) is the notion of the adversarial configuration.
 An adversarial configuration refers to a structured set of interactions among actors, incentives, institutional procedures, regulatory frameworks, and informational dynamics that collectively generate strategic effects within institutional systems.

-Rather than treating individual events as isolated phenomena, Institutional Counterintelligence Analysis examines how seemingly unrelated signals may form a coherent configuration when viewed within a broader institutional context.
+Rather than treating individual events as isolated phenomena, Institutional Counterintelligence Analysis (ICA) examines how seemingly unrelated signals may form a coherent configuration when viewed within a broader institutional context.
 These configurations often evolve gradually as interactions accumulate across financial, legal, organizational, and informational domains.

 Engineered Uncertainty